-Following registration, all first-time-in-college students will participate in a New Student Orientation (NSO).
+Prior to the start of classes, all first-time-in-college students will participate in Archer Orientation.
 Students will be oriented to classroom locations, college resources and expectations for college students.
 They will learn how to access and use the student email accounts, Blackboard and Banner Self-Service.